-What to do after a car accident in Texas comes down to three priorities: protect your health, document everything, and avoid the early mistakes insurers count on.
+What to do after a car accident in Texas comes down to three priorities: protect your health, document everything, and avoid the early mistakes that cost claims their value.
+Evidence on Dallas roads disappears within hours, and a single statement to the wrong adjuster can cut your settlement in half.
 If you were injured in North Texas, understanding personal injury claims in Texas is the first step in protecting your rights.

 After a car accident in Dallas, move to safety, call 911, and check for injuries.
 Photograph the scene, exchange insurance information, and request a crash report number.
-See a doctor the same day even if you feel fine.
+See a doctor the same day, even if you feel fine.
 Notify your insurer, avoid recorded statements, and contact a Dallas car accident lawyer before accepting any settlement.

 Use this checklist at the scene and in the hours that follow: